hamayl-ali/mini_nmap_project_for_port_scan/README.md

 # requirements for stage 2
   python3,socket library and threading library.

+# Stage 3
+i have added stage in the project and it is ascanner to scan UDP ports only

+it only scans udp ports and give you simple information that which port is open and which is not

+its not that advance from stage 2 but in this stage we understand that how to scan a udp port only

+it gives us a simple understanding that how the scan of udp is different from TCP

+# difference between TCP and UDP scan

+TCP === TCP is connection-oriented.

+A TCP scan usually tries to establish a connection with the target port using the three-way handshake (SYN → SYN/ACK → ACK).

+If the port responds with SYN/ACK, it’s open.

+If it responds with RST, it’s closed.

+If there’s no response, it might be filtered (firewall blocking).

+UDP=== UDP is connectionless (no handshake).

+A UDP scan just sends a UDP packet to a port.

+If it gets a response (like a proper application reply), the port is open.

+If it gets an ICMP “Port Unreachable” message, the port is closed.

+If there’s no response, it might be open, or filtered (uncertain).

+# requirements

+python3, socket library

 # contribution
 this is only for educational purpose but feel free to suggest any changes via issues and pull requests